rodjek/puppet-lint/README.md

  * Relationship declarations with the chaining syntax should only be used in the 'left to right' direction.
+ * Classes should not be defined inside a class.
+ * Defines should not be defined inside a class.

 ## Reporting bugs or incorrect results